USS Leslie L. B. Knox: Pacific War

 Leslie L. B. Knox steamed from New York and 3 November rendezvoused with Escort Division 67 en route to the Pacific.
 After transiting the Panama Canal and touching the Galapagos, Society, and Solomon Islands, she arrived Hollandia, New Guinea, 11 December.

 From December 1944 through June 1945, the ship was engaged in convoy escort duty, ASW patrols, and mail runs in the New Guinea and Philippine waters.
 She received her first battle star for convoy escort duty from Hollandia to Leyte Gulf 3 to 14 January 1945 in support of the Lingayen Gulf landing.
 During this mission, the convoy fought off Japanese kamikaze planes so that only one merchant ship was damaged.

 After the successful Lingayen Gulf landing, Leslie L. B. Knox continued convoy-escort and mail-run duties, earning two more battle stars for her work in the Manila Bay-Bicol Operation and the campaign to liberate the southern Philippine Islands.
 After V-J Day, she steamed to Okinawa, arriving 7 September 1945 for occupation duty and service along the coast of China.
-During this period the ship called at Jinsen, Korea, and Shanghai and Tsingtao, China.
+During this period the ship called at Jinsen, Korea, and Shanghai and Qingdao, China.